ayoungs98/MEDRECSYS/README.md

   ### Change Password.
   ![changepassword](screenshots/changepw.png).

+  - Enter new password 2 times and then click "Change Password".
+(You will get a pop up message saying password was changed)
+  - To Cancel click the "Cancel" button.

   ### Logging out.
   - Clicking the logout button will just take you back to the home page.